tagged/twemproxy/notes/failover.md

 means for replacing cache servers to ejecting them from the continuum, useful when cache objects have long lifetimes that are vulnerable to stale data.

+- An external application or script can be set up to clear the data in the failover pool hosts when the failover pool hosts stop receiving requests for a long enough time, to avoid keeping stale data in the failover pool.

 **This should only be used with `auto_eject_hosts: false`** to avoid caching stale data and to ensure the failover pool is actually used.